peter-wake/license-count/README.md

 Some of the 'functional' tests in the suite have been flagged to ignore, as they depended on the Flexera supplied data files, which are not in the git repository.
 If you drop these into the tests directory, you can unignore and run those tests.

 The main program that launches the load and analyse work is extremely crude and simplistic.
-This is because the requirements say nothing about its capabilities an set no expectation.
+This is because the requirements say nothing about its capabilities and setd no expectations.

 Clearly, in a "real" application, the user interface, even to a command-line program, requires polish and attention.
 There would be various schemes for configuring defaults, numerous parameters and options, and detailed feedback for errors.

 In this case, there is only one parameter: a file name, and no errors beyond a failure to find the file, because the requirements state "You will not have to consider unexpected situations"